matiishyn/blog/README.md

 **Ivan Matiishyn**

-A writer based in New York City, interested in all things tech, science, and photography.
+A writer interested in all things tech, science, and photography.

 ---